 Preparation for adult life:

-This will continue as part of the Curriculum for Life programme at post 16.
-Students will usually be part of a small tutor group, with a specialist tutor, and access the post 16 tutorial programme through this tutor group.
+This will continue as part of the tutor and post 16 programme.
+Students will usually be part of a small tutor group and access the post 16 tutorial programme through this tutor group.
 In addition, students will have taught sessions relating to specific topics for the group, or on an individual basis as needed.

 The intention is that students leave with level 3 qualifications and are well-prepared for their next transition and for greater independence.